Avnet/Fujikura-beamforming/README.md

 - the Fujikura Type-C PAAM EVB, using J1 on the MicroZed SOM

 ### 5.3.2 Analog Connections<a name="analog-connections"></a>
-The images two below show teh compression-mount SMA connectors on the under-side (fan side) of the Type-C PAAM EVB.
+The two images below show the compression-mount SMA connectors on the under-side (fan side) of the Type-C PAAM EVB.
 <a name="figure-16–EVB-SMAs"></a>
 <img src="./media/EVB_CN1_2_5_8_9.jpg" style="width:6.5in;height:auto;" />